peurKe/auto_ZONA_translator/README.md

    NB: If your games are installed on D: drive, then the drive will be D:

-IMPORTANT:

-Be sure your 'Z.O.N.A' game directory contains:
+## IMPORTANT Be sure your 'Z.O.N.A' game directory contains:

 - \\_ auto_ZONA\\ (folder)
 - \\_ auto_ZONA_translator\\ (folder)
 - \\_ auto_ZONA_translator.py (file)